Section 0306 FLOODLAND REGULATIONS

 (b) The zoning administrator shall deny permits if it is determined the proposed development will obstruct flow or increase regional flood heights 0.01 foot or more, based on the officially adopted FIRM or other adopted map, unless the provisions of par. (c) below are met.

-(c) Obstructions or increases equal to or greater than 0.01 foot may only be permitted if amendments are made to this ordinance, the official floodplain zoning maps, floodway lines and water surface profiles, in accordance with Subsection 7.0306.H.
+(c) Obstructions or increases equal to or greater than 0.01 foot may only be permitted is amendments are made to this ordinance, the official floodplain zoning maps, floodway lines and water surface profiles, in accordance with Subsection 7.0306.H.

-Note: This section refers to obstructions or increases in base flood elevations as shown on the officially adopted FIRM or other adopted map.
+Note: this section refers to obstructions or increases in base flood elevations as shown on the officially adopted FIRM or other adopted map.
 Any such alterations must be reviewed and approved by FEMA and the DNR.

+2. Watercourse Alterations.
 No land use permit to alter or relocate a watercourse in a mapped floodplain shall be issued until the local official has notified in writing all adjacent municipalities, the Department and FEMA regional offices and required the applicant to secure all necessary state and federal permits.
 The flood carrying capacity of any altered or relocated watercourse shall be maintained.
 As soon as is practicable, but not later than six months after the date of the watercourse alteration or relocation, the zoning administrator shall notify FEMA of the changes by submitting appropriate technical or scientific data in accordance with NFIP guidelines that shall be used to revise the FIRM, risk premium rates and floodplain management regulations as required.

+3. Chapter 30, 31, Wis.
+Stats., Development.
 Development which requires a permit from the Department, under chs.
 30 and 31, Wis.
 Stats., such as docks, piers, wharves, bridges, culverts, dams and navigational aids, may be allowed if the necessary permits are obtained and amendments to the floodway lines, water surface profiles, BFE’s established in the FIS, or other data from the officially adopted FIRM, or other floodplain zoning maps or the floodplain zoning ordinance are made according to Subsection 7.0306.H.

-C. FLOODWAY DISTRICT (FW)
+C. Floodway District (FW)

+1. Applicability.
 This section applies to all floodway areas on the floodplain zoning maps and those identified pursuant to Subsection 7.0306.E(4).

+2. Permitted Uses.
 The following open space uses are allowed in the floodway district and the floodway areas of the general floodplain district, if they are not prohibited by this section or any other ordinance, meet the standards for development in the following subparagraph (3), and all required permits or certificates have been issued: